 Part of what makes the town even more beautiful is that it’s challenging to get there.
 Presently, you have two ways to get to Balabac: DIY or pay for an all-in package.

-In Puerto Princesa, ride a tricycle to San Jose Terminal and hail a public van (or bus though I didn’t really see any during our trip) going to Rio Tuba for Php 350.
+In Puerto Princesa, ride a tricycle to San Jose Terminal and hail a public van (or bus though I didn’t see any during our trip) going to Rio Tuba for Php 350.
 The land trip lasts 5 to 6 hours.
 In Rio Tuba, ride the passenger boat to mainland Balabac for another Php 450.
-The boat ride will take 4 to 5 hours depending on the condition of the sea.
-Please take note though, VERY IMPORTANT, that the passenger boat has no definite schedule and has just one trip each day.
-So to be safe, you need to be in Rio Tuba really early.
-You’d need to spend a night in Rio Tuba if you missed the boat or the trip is canceled
+The boat ride will take 4 to 5 hours, depending on the condition of the sea.
+Please take note, though, VERY IMPORTANT, that the passenger boat has no definite schedule and has just one trip each day.
+So to be safe, you need to be in Rio Tuba early.
+You’d need to spend a night in Rio Tuba if you missed the boat or due to a canceled trip.

 Now, if you availed of a tour package as we did, the route will be slightly different.
-You will be picked up by a van from your hotel and dropped off in Buliluyan Port where the private boat that would get you to mainland Balabac will be waiting for you.
-This is also the start of your first day of island hopping.
+You will be picked up by a van from your hotel and dropped off in Buliluyan Port, where the private boat that will get you to mainland Balabac will be waiting for you; this is also the start of your first day of island hopping.

-When I first learned of how beautiful Balabac is from a blog post of Angel a couple of years back, I’ve always wanted to go and stay there for a week or longer.
-For a beach person, beaches as beautiful as Balabac’s shouldn’t be rushed.
+When I first learned how beautiful Balabac is from a blog post by Angel a couple of years back, I always wanted to go and stay there for a week or longer.
+For a beach person, you shouldn’t rush beaches as beautiful as Balabac’s.

 I did a lot of research about how things work in Balabac.
 Itinerary, logistics, budget, and all that.
-Sadly, most of the things I read are focused on quick getaway such as a 3D2N trip, which already includes travel time.
+Sadly, most of the things I read are focused on quick getaways, such as a 3D2N trip, which already includes travel time.
 Nah.
-That won’t work for me especially with a toddler in tow.
+That won’t work for me, especially with a toddler in tow.

 Day 0: Travel to Puerto Princesa from Manila